-With absurd regularity Dubai pops up in the news over human rights issues with tourists and visitors.
-Foreigners are more likely to be arrested in the United Arab Emirates than anywhere else in the world.
+With absurd regularity, Dubai pops up in the news over human rights issues with tourists and visitors.
+Foreigners are more likely to be arrested in the United Arab Emirates than anywhere else in the world and “Human rights violations are so thoroughly documented in the UAE that the UK refuses any extradition requests from the country”.

-The British Foreign and Commonwealth Office recorded 1,350 female detentions in the Emirates over the past five years for a variety of crimes.
+The British Foreign and Commonwealth Office recorded over 1,400 female detentions in the Emirates over the past five years for a variety of crimes.

 “Just one person needs to take offence and to make a complaint and you can be in serious trouble and be held in custody for a long time if you challenge the charge,” said Radha Stirling, founder of the non-profit organisation Detained in Dubai, which helps people in legal difficulty in the United Arab Emirates.